gatsbyjs/gatsby/docs/blog/2019-07-23-google-sheets-gatsby-acroyoga-video-explorer/index.md

 ---
-title: "Using the Google Sheets API With Gatsby for Creating Fast Sites With Simple Data Sources"
+title: "Using the Google Sheets API with Gatsby for Creating Fast Sites with Simple Data Sources"
 date: 2019-08-02
 author: Kyle Pennell
 excerpt: "Learn how to use the Google Sheets API with Gatsby to build an AcroYoga video explorer site."